-In terms of sector engagement, the findings indicate that the majority (59%) of respondents were not engaged with or around Indigenous initiatives related to settlement and integration practice.
+Effectiveness of Methods of Communication for Informing the Sector integration practice.
 However, respondents indicated that they would like to see AAISA more involved around these initiatives in forms of partnerships or events that are led by Indigenous academics or experts.
 One survey respondent provided some ideas by saying: "our friendship center welcomes newcomers, we have elders come and smudge and share their stories, travel to reserves, encouragement to read about our indigenous populations, art work, circle sharing, thanking treaty 8 land prior to the beginning of our sessions".